dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### Basics
 ###### Variable Declarations
 Line separator.
-Java allows as many underscores as you want when separating digits
+Java allows as many underscores as you want when separating digits.
+But you can't put underscore in the begginin or in the end.
 ```java
 class App {
     public static void main(String[] args) {